MSc in Dental Materials Science

 Program delivery

-As a full-time student, you will typically take three modules in each term, followed by a research project and dissertation.
-You can typically expect six to nine hours of classroom time per week, which is accompanied by laboratory practicals in most modules.
-If you are a part-time student, you will typically take three modules across each year, followed by a dissertation for MSc students.
+You’ll take three modules in each term, followed by a research project and dissertation.
+You can typically expect six to nine hours of classroom time per week, which is accompanied by laboratory practical assignments in most modules.
+We adopt a blended learning approach including weekly seminars, lectures and tutorials.

 Program Admission Requirements